sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 When enabled, you can find your news sitemap at `/sitemap-news.xml`.
 For example: `https://example.com/sitemap-news.xml`.
 Please note that your site must be verified before using the sitemap.
 You can get started at the [Google News Publishing Center](https://publishercenter.google.com/publications).

+This feature extends The SEO Framework's sitemap; therefore, **The SEO Framework's optimized sitemap must be enabled.**

 ### Where do I submit a Google News sitemap?

 You can submit your Google News sitemap via Google Search Console.
 For more information, see Google's publisher documentation on [Google News Sitemaps](https://support.google.com/news/publisher-center/answer/74288).